 Infrared Sensors/Electronic Calls

 The use of infrared sensors or electronic deer calls to locate or take deer is illegal.
 It is also illegal to hunt or to retrieve deer with the aid of an infrared sensor or to hunt deer while possessing an electronic deer call.

-It is illegal to use bait, salt, snares, dogs or other domesticated animals to take deer.
+It is illegal to use snares, salt, and bait to take deer.
 Bait is considered any product that is transported into a hunting area and placed there for animal consumption.
-Baits can be in the form of salt, mineral blocks, prepared solid or liquid, or piles of apples or other food that is intended for the animal to eat.
+Bait is considered an attractant that is intended to lure an animal and can be in the form of salt, mineral blocks, prepared solid or liquid, apples, and other food.
 An area is considered to be baited for 10 days after the removal of the bait and any affected soil.

+It is illegal to use dogs or other domesticated animals to take deer.
 Dogs may be used while on a leash only to track or trail wounded deer.